What Is AI-Driven Development?

 4

-GSD researches the implementation and creates the detailed task plan.
-SB feeds spec, validation, quality-gate, and risk findings into the plan as hard requirements.
+SB researches the implementation context and creates the detailed task plan.
+Spec, validation, quality-gate, and risk findings feed into the plan as hard requirements.

 -